-Time4Learning is an online, student-paced learning system covering preschool through middle school.
+Time4Learning is an online, student-paced learning system covering preschool through high school.
 It is popular as a fifth grade homeschool curriculum, as an afterschool tutorial and as a summer study or enrichment program.

 For fifth graders, Time4Learning provides language arts, math, science and social studies.
 Students also get access to an online playground.

 This section provides a summary of the key fifth grade learning objectives for reading, language arts, and math.
 A more detailed description of each subject is provided below, including links with more information on the hundreds of learning activities.
 The Time4Learning language arts and math curriculum correlate to state standards.

 Fifth grade is a year of highly visible progress in reading and language arts.
 By the end of fifth grade students should be able to: